-Our total sample consisted of 1277 white, heterosexual, British people (men N=619 and women N=658), who were recruited via prolific (https://prolific.ac).
+Our total sample consisted of 1,277 white, heterosexual, British people (men N = 619 and women N = 658), who were recruited via prolific (https://prolific.ac).
 Participants were paid £0.90 in total for their participation.
-After exclusions our total sample size was 1197 (men's N= 579, M age= 37.82, SD= 12.78; women's N= 617, M age= 38.07, SD= 11.78).
+After exclusions our total sample size was 1197 (men's N = 579, $M{age} =$ 37.82, SD = 12.78; women's N = 617, $M{age} = 38.07$ , SD =11.78).
+The full dataset is available in ESM 6.

-Design and procedure
+Design and Procedure

-This study consisted of between participants design.
+This study consisted of between-participant design.
 Each participant was randomly assigned to one of the two conditions (fragile heterosexual identity vs. fragile gay identity).
-As in Study 3, participants indicated their level of agreement (7-likert scale) with 14 statements related to each condition, however statements were gender neutral (See Appendix for the complete list).
+As in Study 3, participants indicated their level of agreement (7-point-Likert scale) with 14 statements related to each condition, however, statements were gender-neutral (see Appendix for the complete list).

-First, participants answered questions related to one of the two conditions, with 14 items related to either fragile heterosexual identity ( $\alpha$ = 0.77, CI[0.75, 0.80]) or fragile gay identity ( $\alpha$ = 0.79, CI[0.77, 0.82]).
+First, participants answered questions related to one of the two conditions, with 14 items related to either fragile heterosexual identity ( $\alpha = .77$ , CI [0.75, 0.80]) or fragile gay identity ( $\alpha = .79$ , CI [0.77, 0.82]).
 Then participants were presented with questions related to each moderator.
 In terms of estimates of gay/lesbian population participants answered two questions: "1.
-What percentage of the overall population would you estimate is actually gay or lesbian?", and "2.
+What percentage of the overall population would you estimate is actually gay or lesbian?" and "2.
 What percentage of the overall population would you estimate is openly either gay or lesbian?"
-(Martinez, Wald, & Craig, 2008).
+(Martinez et al., 2008).

-Social dominance orientation was measured with 10 items: four items from Pratto, Cidam, Stewart, Zeineddine, Aiello...& Henkel, 2013; and six items from Pratto, Sidanius, Stallworth & Malle, 1994.
-For right wing authoritarianism, participants indicated their level of agreement with 15 statements (Zakrisson, 2005).
-Similarly, prejudice against gay/lesbian people, was measured using agreement with 5 statements (Herek, 1988).
+Social dominance orientation was measured with 10 items (four items from Pratto et al., 2013; and six items from Pratto et al., 1994).
+For right-wing authoritarianism, participants indicated their level of agreement with 15 statements (Zakrisson, 2005).
+Similarly, prejudice against gay/lesbian people was measured using an agreement with 5 statements (Herek, 1988).
 In terms of contact quantity, participants answered 4 questions (Van Dick et al., 2004).
 If participants did not have any contact with gay/lesbian people they were not asked about contact quality.
-Conversely, if participants did have contact with gay/lesbian people, they answered how pleasant was this interaction (Schwartz & Simmons, 2001).
-Overall, all moderators showed high internal consistency (estimates of gay/lesbian population r= .80; social dominance orientation ( $\alpha$ = .92, CI[0.91, 0.92]); right wing authoritarianism ( $\alpha$ = .81, CI[0.79, 0.83]); prejudice against gay/lesbian people ( $\alpha$ = .86, CI[0.84, 0.87]), and contact quantity ( $\alpha$ = .79, CI[0.77, 0.81]).
-Finally, participants responded to 5 demographic questions (gender, age, ethnicity, sexual orientation and religion).
+Conversely, if participants did have contact with gay/lesbian people, they answered how pleasant was this interaction (Schwartz et al., 2001).
+Overall, all moderators showed high internal consistency (estimates of gay/lesbian population r = .80; social dominance orientation ( $\alpha = .92$ , CI [0.91, 0.92]); right-wing authoritarianism ( $\alpha = .81$ , CI [0.79, 0.83]); prejudice against gay/lesbian people ( $\alpha = .86$ , CI [0.84, 0.87]), and contact quantity ( $\alpha = .79$ , CI [0.77, 0.81]).
+Finally, participants responded to 5 demographic questions (gender, age, ethnicity, sexual orientation, and religion).
 Full lists of all items used in this study can be found in the Appendix.

 We ran an ANCOVA, with (fragility of heterosexual identity vs. fragility of gay identity) and participants' gender (women vs. men) as independent variables and fragility of sexual orientation as the dependent variable.
-Along with age, all moderators (estimates of gay/lesbian population, social dominant orientation, right wing authoritarianism, prejudice against gay/lesbian people, and contact) were included as covariates.
+Along with age, all moderators (estimates of gay/lesbian population, social dominant orientation, right-wing authoritarianism, prejudice against gay/lesbian people, and contact) were included as covariates.
 Our model was customized to include all possible interactions between condition and moderators.